Big Sugar (band)

 Big Sugar is a band formed in Toronto in 1988 by Gordie Johnson, the band's lead singer, lead guitarist and main songwriter.
-Between 1996 and 2016, Big Sugar was among the top 80 best-selling Canadian artists in Canada and among the top 25 best-selling Canadian bands in Canada.
+Between 1996 and 2016, Big Sugar was among the top 25 best-selling Canadian bands in Canada.
+They are still active today, releasing new music, vinyl re-releases and touring.

 History

-Big Sugar originally consisted of Johnson, bassist Terry Wilkins, and drummer Al Cross, though the three musicians had already played together for several years as a supporting band for Molly Johnson's jazz performances, and as an informal jam band with members of the Bourbon Tabernacle Choir.
-When Johnson returned to rock music with Infidels, he helped his former bandmates secure a record deal; the eponymous debut album was released in 1991 on Hypnotic Records.
+Big Sugar originally consisted of Johnson, bassist Terry Wilkins, and drummer Al Cross.
+The three musicians had already played together for several years as a supporting band for Molly Johnson's jazz performances, and as an informal jam band with members of the Bourbon Tabernacle Choir.
+When Molly Johnson returned to rock music with Infidels, she helped her former bandmates secure a record deal, leading to the eponymous debut album released in 1991 on Hypnotic Records.